sofa-framework/sofa/applications/plugins/Communication/README.md

 Subscriber DataFields explanation :
 * subject -> a string.
 ServerCommunication will receive and send only subscribed subjects.
 Default value is ""
 * communication -> a ServerCommunication link.
 A subscriber is attached to a serverCommunication
-* source -> a BaseObject link.
+* target -> a BaseObject link.
 This object will be use to read/write data in it
-* arguments -> a string.
+* datas -> a string.
 A list of variables name.
-Existing or not inside the source
+Existing or not inside the target

 A serverCommunication should contains at least one subscriber.